pnkfelix/nll-probe/README.md

 Tracker for the status of MIR borrowck integration.

+## Instructions

 1. Adjust the configuration in `nll-probe.toml` to suit your own local Rust installation.
-2. Invoke `cargo run`.
+2. Invoke `cargo run >& killme`.

-The program will run, via `compiletest`, the key compiler test suites (namely the `run-pass/` and `compile-fail/` suites) twice (once for AST-borrowck and once for MIR-borrowck), and then print out the results when comparing the two runs.
+    - The program will run, via `compiletest`, the key compiler test suites (namely the `run-pass/` and `compile-fail/` suites) twice (once for AST-borrowck and once for MIR-borrowck), and then print out the results when comparing the two runs.

-For each test, the program prints a one character code to indicate how the two runs differed.
+    - For each test, the program prints a one character code to indicate how the two runs differed.

+3. You can now run `grep '^[UM]' killme` to get a list of tests whose output differs between the AST-based checker and the MIR-based checker and where that difference is not yet marked as "good" or "bad".
+    - Those marked with `U` never had any reference output.
+    - Those marked with `M` had output marked as good or bad, but that output changed.
+4. Run `. bless-curse` to load various bash functions into your shell.
+5. You can now do:
+    - `bless T` to mark the output of a given test `T` as good
+        - Do this if the MIR-based output is better or "good enough"
+    - `curse T` to mark the output of a given test `T` as known to be bad
+        - In this case, there should be an open issue; you may wany to open it
+        - Label it with `WG-compiler-nll` in that case
+    - `uncurse T` to remove cursed output
+    - `check T` to see the output in question

-Legend for character code print out:
+## Legend for character code print out

 Code|Meaning
 ----|--------------